Theomat/ProgSynth/README.md

 As such frameworks should also adapt: they should scale with more computing power but also leverage the power of parallelization.
 This was taken into account and this is why for most algorithms we provide, we also provide a way to scale with the number of available processors.

-For example, the `ConcretePCFG` can be split into disjoint sub `ConcretePCFG` to split the enumeration of the grammar into multiple jobs thus enabling to scale linearly with the numbers of workers.
+For example, you can split probabilistic grammars into disjoint sub grammars to split the enumeration of the grammar into multiple jobs thus enabling to scale linearly with the numbers of workers.

 ## Installation